 Remember it’s all about the journey, so try not to worry or stress about what the initial first choice should be.

 As a rule of thumb, I would suggest the more traditional Usui Shiki Reiki Ryoho if you want structure and a set formula to work with Reiki.
-If you want more freedom and a quick and straightforward way of using Reiki, then I highly recommend Kundalini Reiki.
-Both types of Reiki work well together.
+If you want more freedom and a quick and straightforward way of using Reiki, then I highly recommend Blissful Light Reiki.

 When choosing a Reiki Master/Teacher, you should be looking for someone who is professional, knowledgeable, encouraging, kind and loving.